flowdy/FlowgencyTM/README.md

 What is FlowgencyTM? - Seven key-notes
 --------------------------------------

- 1. FlowgencyTM is a tool to plan and to manage tasks, their urgencies, progresses and dependencies, just for yourself.
+ 1. FlowgencyTM is a tool to plan and to manage tasks, their urgencies, progresses and also dependencies if any, just for yourself.
 It is all about getting things done, maybe except those of lowest priority, within the time that you have expressedly reserved for work.
 In a business world that is fallen for the multitasking illusion, it helps maintaining to-dos in a sequential order and sticking to it, so flow experience is liklier to come.

  2. The user interface is implemented in HTML5 and Javascript, so it runs in your favourite web browser.
 The server component is included in the distribution, too.
 It forms an inherent part of it.
 FlowgencyTM is not meant an online service, it is rather preconfigured to run on your local system from which it exclusively accepts requests.